Qianzf/lif/README.md

 Support custom validation and keep an uniform return values: false or language key.

+### Log

+Support common used loggers follows PSR-3, and in a more flexible way.

 ### Queue

 Support basic queue and queue jobs functionalities.